mikhel1984/sonata/README.md

 # Sonata LC
 **Sonata Lua Calculus** is a **Lua** based program for mathematical computations.
-It is also a library of objects and functions for solving the different mathematical tasks.
+It is also a library of objects and functions for solving different mathematical tasks.
+Each module is independent of others and can be used standalone.

 ![Screenshot](https://user-images.githubusercontent.com/20392522/51679461-17989b00-1ff0-11e9-83f8-922a3356f505.png)